 You might find water inside rock crevices, in valleys and other low locations, or you can be smart and collect it from dew, tree leaves or by digging the earth.
 City dwellers have their emergency water sources too: lakes, ponds, fountains, swimming pools, vending machines, and so on.

 As far as food is concerned, you’ve got lots of options in theory (and, hopefully, in practice as well).
 Fishing, hunting, foraging, trapping small game (such as rabbits), and finding bird eggs are all good options in the wilderness.
-Inside cities, you can look for vending machines and city ponds that usually have ducks and fish.
+Within cities, you can look for vending machines and city ponds that usually have ducks and fish.